skrusche63/OASIS-ebXML-RegRep-for-Big-Data/README.md

 The combination of the latest version of the OASIS ebRS specification with Cassandra provides a mature SOAP-based web service being a Standard-compliant access layer for Cassandra.

-The OASIS ebRS implementation supports *authentication* based on OASIS SAML v2.0 und *authorization* based on OASIS XACML v2.0.
+The OASIS ebRS implementation supports **authentication** based on OASIS SAML v2.0 und **authorization** based on OASIS XACML v2.0.

+### OASIS ebRIM v4.0 for Cassandra
+The OASIS ebXML Registry Information Model is feature-rich meta-model that is best suited to support information integration and management scenarios, especially in a semantic-driven environment.

+To be continued.